cangkevin/brain-dump/fundamentals/object-oriented-design/object-oriented-design.md

 - `getchar()` reads a character from STDIN
 - `putchar(c)` writes a character to STDOUT

-The UNIX copy program simply reads from STDIN and writes to STDOUT.
-In UNIX-based systems, STDIN defaults to the keyboard and STDOUT defaults to the console.
+The Unix copy program simply reads from STDIN and writes to STDOUT.
+In Unix-based systems, STDIN defaults to the keyboard and STDOUT defaults to the console.

 However, an important detail is that even though STDIN and STDOUT has their respective defaults, **it can be anything.** Instead of reading input from the keyboard, we could opt to read in input from a file.
 Instead of writing output to the console, we could write the output to a file.
 In short, `getchar()` and `putchar(c)` are polymorphic methods.

 How is this polymorphism implemented?
-It turns out it's done in the following way.

 Every I/O driver written in C needs to have 5 functions with well-established signatures implemented: